Zymo-Research/docker-bcl2fastq/README.md

 ## Note

-* Run `docker logs <container name>` to fetch the logs of a container, and run `docker logs -f <container name>` to follow container log output real-time.
+* Run `docker logs <container name>` to fetch the logs of a container.
+Run `docker logs -f <container name>` to follow container log output real-time.